 While this may be a day-long adventure, it will capture your children’s attention and help them move along your touring plan with little fuss.
 “No we can’t check out that gift shop, we have to find your next badge”, and away they go searching for a Wilderness Explorers post sign.

-Many of these toddler-friendly rides and activities are nex to Wilderness Explorer stations, giving them a great reason to move it along and continue the journey.
+Many of these toddler-friendly rides and activities are next to Wilderness Explorer stations, giving them a great reason to move it along and continue the journey.

-We’ve created a Wilderness Explorers centered Animal Kingdom touring plan – hitting up all the major attractions with your kids, while also getting all of those badges before sundown.
+We’ve created a Wilderness Explorers centred Animal Kingdom touring plan – hitting up all the major attractions with your kids, while also getting all of those badges before sundown.
 Check it out here.

 Rivers of Light – nighttime light and laser production